RCmags/imuFilter/README.md

 $\ K_{vel} = 1/(1 + ( \frac{ S_{vel} S_{acc} }{ \sigma_{vel} \sigma_{acc} } )^2 ) $

-The velocity is then updated using the trapezoidal rule to integrate the corrected acceleration:
+The velocity is then updated using the trapezoidal rule to integrate the filtered acceleration:

 $\ V_{k} = V_{k-1} + K_{vel}{\Delta}{V} + \frac{dt}{2}( a_{k} + a_{k-1} ) $